 • Present June 2021

-Senior Software Engineer — Google, LLC — Mountain View, CA
+Staff Software Engineer — Google, LLC — Sunnyvale, CA

-• Led the refactoring and completion of 30+ pre-silicon verification device drivers for OpenTitan.
+• Led the development of 30+ device drivers for OpenTitan.

-• Stood up several CW310 FPGA boards to emulate OpenTitan hardware for software development purposes.
+• Stood up Xilinx-based FPGA boards to emulate OpenTitan hardware for software development purposes.

-• Recruited / Led Ph.D. research itern to develop a novel firmware fuzzing technique to fuzz OpenTitan ROM.
+• Recruited / Led researcher to develop a novel firmware fuzzing technique for the OpenTitan ROM.

 • May 2021 Sept.
 2015